top of page

 Protects Against Alzheimer’s Disease

 Apples can reduce your risk of getting Alzheimer’s disease.
-They contain a powerful antioxidant called quercetin and studies suggest it might protect your brain cells from degenerating.
+They contain a powerful antioxidant called quercetin, and studies suggest it might protect your brain cells from degeneration.
 Also, when you eat an apple, make sure to eat the skin as well, because it is rich in important disease-fighting compounds.

 Helps to Prevent Colon Cancer